ameyer23-m/ameyer23-m/README.md

 ### 👋 Hello there
 My name is Adam Meyer and I am an aspiring data scientist.
-This spring I will be graduating from the College of Wooster in Statistical and Data Science.
-I believe that artificial itelligence and machine learning, when used properly, will create help the world for the better.
+I graduated from the College of Wooster in Statistical and Data Sciences in May 2023.
+I believe that artificial intelligence and machine learning, when used properly, will create help the world for the better.
+I am currently looking for a data science position.
+Contact me with my email apmeyer16@gmail.com for opportunites.

 This Github includes personal projects, some of which are still in progess, that include topics like:
 - Python coding
 - Machine Learning
 - Deep Learning
 - Data Visualizations
+- Data Scraping

 ## Contact Information
 <div id="badges">